I honestly had no idea how this turkey burger recipe was going to turn out when I started.

 Slice each English muffin in half and brush each cut side with a little melted garlic butter and place buttered side down on the BBQ grates.

 Cook several minutes just until the muffins are toasted and remove and cover to keep warm.

-Try serving this turkey burger recipe with freshly sliced tomatoes, lettuce and mayo.
+Try serving these with freshly sliced tomatoes, lettuce and mayo.

-Tip: If you want to use cheese with this turkey burger recipe I recommend sliced Havarti.
+Tip: If you want to use cheese I recommend sliced Havarti.
 It's a very mild cheese that enhances food without overpowering it.